 My exploration of the figurative form depicts lone female figures, bent and stretched through the defines of perspective, flattened and elongated, in a moment of stillness or captured in movement.

-Through the exploration of the perspective of the figure I push my limits of knowledge and understanding of drawing the human figure and strive to retain equilibrium.
+Through the exploration of perspective I push my limits of knowledge and understanding of drawing the human figure and strive to retain equilibrium.
 Repeatedly working a drawing within the same piece of work the lines come and go leaving vague ghosts behind which have altering flow and tension.

-Influences come from the work of Egon Scheile, Alberto Giacometti, Victor Passmore, Henrietta Dubrey, Gary Hume, Jean Dubuffet, Cy Twombly, Henri Matisse, Andrew Pope, Katherine Bradford, Matthew Wong, Milton Avery, Henry Moore and Luke Hannam.
+Influences come from the work of Egon Scheile, Alberto Giacometti, Victor Passmore, Henrietta Dubrey, Gary Hume, Jean Dubuffet, Cy Twombly, Henri Matisse, Andrew Pope, Katherine Bradford, Matthew Wong, Milton Avery and Henry Moore.

-All pieces for sale are listed on my online shop.
+All figure paintings and drawings which are for sale are listed on my online shop.